Teoscar Hernández Player Props: Mariners vs. Padres

 Padres Pitching Rankings

-- The Padres have the seventh-ranked team ERA across all MLB pitching staffs (3.79).
+- The Padres pitching staff ranks 16th in MLB with a collective 8.7 strikeouts per nine innings.

-- Musgrove gets the start for the Padres, his eighth of the season.
-He is 3-2 with a 4.71 ERA and 34 strikeouts in 36 1/3 innings pitched.
+- The Padres' 3.80 team ERA ranks seventh among all MLB pitching staffs.

-- His last appearance was on Thursday against the Miami Marlins, when the right-hander threw six innings, surrendering no earned runs while allowing three hits.
+- Wacha (5-2) gets the starting nod for the Padres in his 12th start of the season.
+He's put together a 3.48 ERA in 62 2/3 innings pitched, with 57 strikeouts.

-- In seven games this season, the 30-year-old has an ERA of 4.71, with 8.4 strikeouts per nine innings.
-Opponents are batting .262 against him.
+- In his last appearance on Saturday against the Chicago Cubs, the righty went 4 2/3 innings, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.